-APL-Imms is currently available to EMIS practices in the NHS North East London Clinical Commissioning Group, an area covering a population of 2.2 million people.
+APL-Imms is currently available to EMIS practices in the NHS North East London region, an area covering a population of 2.2 million people.
 In addition to step-by-step guidance and demo videos, CEG’s team of facilitators provide 1:1 training and support, and data entry templates to ensure the tool has high-quality coded data to draw from.
-Practices in North East London who use the EMIS clinical system should speak to their CEG facilitator for access to the tool.
-We are working on a version suitable for practices using SystmOne which we plan to release later this year.
+Practices in North East London who use the EMIS clinical system should speak to their CEG facilitator to access the tool.
+We are working on a version suitable for practices using SystmOne, which we plan to release later this year.

 Near-real time intelligence

-As the programme develops over 2022, we will be introducing dashboards and maps that use aggregated near-real time data to highlight areas where timely immunisation is particularly low.
+As the programme develops, we will be introducing dashboards and maps that use aggregated near-real time data to highlight areas where timely immunisation is particularly low.
 These resources will be available to local authorities and NHS commissioners to inform public health campaigns and local initiatives to prevent disease outbreaks.

 Working with practices, parents and the public

 Our project team are working closely with parents, primary care staff and local organisations to understand the barriers and concerns that prevent immunisation in young children.
 From these conversations, we will gain insights on how to improve access to services and better communications with parents to support timely and equitable childhood vaccinations.